gbmitchell/math4610/HW2/problem_4.md

 f(x) = sin(Pi * x) as functions to find the roots of.
 To find the funcion g(x) = x, the function f(x) is set equal to zero and either add or subtract x to both sides of the equation.
 The result is an equation in the form of g(Xn+1) = Xn + f(Xn) that can be itterated until g(Xn+1) is approximatly equal to the expected root.
-To meet the requirement of g'(x) less than 1, the initial functions for f(x) were divided by 10.
+To meet the requirement of g'(xr) less than 1, the initial functions for f(x) were divided by 10.

 	#include <stdio.h>
 	#include <math.h>